dinau/imguinz/README.md

   ```

    - SDL3
-   If you are using Debian13, add
+   If you are using Debian13 Trixie, add sdl3 library,

       ```sh
       sudo apt install libsdl3-dev